Top 6 hurdles for an affiliate marketing newbie

 For me, I decided to write my own content.
 Boy did I underestimate the time I needed to spend online and at the library researching my niche so that I could write like an expert on it.

 The other option didn't look too flash either though.
-Maybe you chose to tackle Elance, learnt how to outsource your content, and took a punt with $300 of your money on what might return you 30 mediocre articles, if you're lucky.
+Maybe you chose to tackle Upwork, learnt how to outsource your content, and took a punt with $300 of your money on what might return you 30 mediocre articles, if you're lucky.

 At least I saved myself $300 - but then I've probably spent about $300 of my time researching and writing my content (well, I'd like to think I'm worth that much!).